linnanwang/AlphaX-NASBench101/README.md

 # AlphaX-NASBench101
 AlphaX is a new Neural Architecture Search (NAS) agent that uses MCTS for efficient model architecture search with Meta-DNN as a predictive model to estimate the accuracy of a sampled architecture.
 Compared with Random Search, AlphaX builds an online model which guides the future search, compared to greedy methods, e.g. Q-learning, Regularized Evolution or Top-K methods, AlphaX dynamically trades off exploration and exploitation and can escape from locally optimal solutions with fewer number of search trials.
-For details of AlphaX, please refer to [AlphaX: eXploring Neural Architectures with Deep Neural Networks and Monte Carlo Tree Search](https://arxiv.org/pdf/1903.11059.pdf).
+For details of AlphaX, please refer to [Neural Architecture Search using Deep Neural Networks and Monte Carlo Tree Search](https://arxiv.org/pdf/1903.11059.pdf).

 This repository hosts the implementation of AlphaX for searching on a design domain defined by NASBench-101.
 NASBench-101 is a NAS dataset that contains 420k+ networks with their actual training, validation accuracies.
 For details of NASBench-101, please check [here](https://github.com/google-research/nasbench).